Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/System/CPUFrequency.md

 Set the CPU frequency.

 !!!
+Note
+    To apply this parameter a device reboot is required.

+!!!
 Warning
     Board ESP32CAM: **It is strongly recommended to use 160Mhz**<br>
     Setting it to 240Mhz will lead to a faster processing, but it requests a stronger power supply.